 We test our hypotheses with the 2021 Baylor Religion Survey.
-The Baylor Religion Survey is administered by the Gallup Organization to a national random sample of U.S. adults.
-From January to March 2021, Gallup sent the survey via mail and internet to 11,000 U.S. households.
+The Baylor Religion Survey is administered by the Gallup Organization to a national random sample of US adults.
+From January to March 2021, Gallup sent the survey via mail and internet to 11,000 US households.
 The survey was available in English and Spanish.
 A total of 1248 people completed the survey, for a response rate of 11.3%.
-A survey weight allows us to generalize to the full population of U.S. adults.
+A survey weight allows us to generalize to the full population of US adults.

 A set of questions in the survey pertains to tattoos.
 One asked: "How many tattoos do you presently have?"
-Response options were none, 1, 2, 3, 4 or more.
+Response options were none, 1, 2, 3, 4, or more.
 For respondents who indicated one or more tattoos, a follow-up question asked: "Do any of your tattoos have religious or spiritual significance to you?"
 Response options were yes or no. From these two variables, we created two dependent variables.
 The first is a binary variable distinguishing people with no tattoos from people with one or more tattoos regardless of content.
-The second dependent variable categorizes people by tattoo type into no tattoos, exclusively non-religious tattoos, or religious tattoo (one or more).
+The second dependent variable categorizes people by tattoo type into no tattoos, exclusively nonreligious tattoos, or religious tattoo (one or more).

 Our independent variables are religious tradition and religious commitment.
-Religious tradition is coded in the Baylor Religion Survey from survey questions about religion, denomination, and congregation name (Dougherty, Johnson, and Polson 2007).
+Religious tradition is coded in the Baylor Religion Survey from survey questions about religion, denomination, and congregation name (Dougherty et al. 2007).
 We contrast Evangelical Protestant, Mainline Protestant, Black Protestant, Catholic, Jewish, other traditions, with respondents who have no religious affiliation.
-A second independent variable is a three-item religious comment scale similar to what Smith and Snell (2009) used in their study of emerging adult religiosity.
-The three items are a self-rating of religiosity ("How religious do you consider yourself to be?" from 0 = "not religious" to 3 = "very religious"), frequency of religious service attendance ("How often do you attend religious services at a place of worship?" from 0 = "never" to 7 = "several times a week"), and frequency of personal prayer ("How often outside of religious services do you... pray alone for five minutes or longer at a time?" from 0 = "never" to 5 = "several times a day").
+A second independent variable is a threeitem religious comment scale similar to what Smith and Snell (2009) used in their study of emerging adult religiosity.
+The three items are a self-rating of religiosity ("How religious do you consider yourself to be?" from 0 = not religious to 3 = veryreligious), frequency of religious service attendance ("How often do you attend religious services at a place of worship?" from 0 =never to 7 = several times a week), and frequency of personal prayer ("How often outside of religious services do you... pray alone for 5 min or longer at a time?" from 0 = never to 5 = several times aday).
 The scale is standardized to account for different ranges of values in the component items.
-The religious commitment scale has good internal reliability (Cronbach's alpha = 818).
+The religious commitment scale has good internal reliability (Cronbach's $\alpha = .81$).